bloomberg/goldpinger/README.md

 We built __Goldpinger__ to troubleshoot, visualise and alert on our networking layer while adopting `Kubernetes` at Bloomberg.
 It has since become the go-to tool to see connectivity and slowness issues.

-It's small, simple and you'll wonder why you hadn't had it before.
+It's small (~16MB), simple and you'll wonder why you hadn't had it before.

 If you'd like to know more, you can watch [our presentation at Kubecon 2018 Seattle](https://youtu.be/DSFxRz_0TU4).